The hypoechoic Mass – Solid breast nodule or Lump

 Others aspects of the mass such as compress-ability and vascularity may also be noted.

-Some of the features one might find in a ultrasound of a malignant breast mass would include:
+Some of the features that show as a hypoechoic mass on ultrasound that are indicative of a malignant breast mass include:

 - a marked hypoechogenecity,